 8.5.1 Level 9 Certificate or Diploma: To be eligible for consideration for the award of Level 9 Certificate or Diploma, a student must accumulate the requisite credits as specified in the Award Descriptor.
 The mark to be used to determine the grade of classification is the precision mark based on the first attempt at the relevant, approved modules.
-Where the original precision mark is less than 40%, and the student subsequently successfully completes the requisite credits, the student will be awarded a Pass classification, irrespective of the final marks achieved.
+Where the original precision mark is less than 40%, and the student subsequently successfully completes the requisite credits, the student will be awarded a Third Class Honours classification, irrespective of the final marks achieved.

-5 The change in classification of taught Master's programmes will apply from 2017-2018.
-No retrospection can apply
+8 The change in classification of level 7 and 8 certificate, diplomas and higher diplomas will apply from 2021-2022.
+No retrospection can apply.

-6 Further details on Academic Regulations for Postgraduate Degrees by Research and Thesis are available at www4.dcu.ie/registry/regulations/postgraduate regulations.shtml
+9 The change in classification of taught Master's programmes will apply from 2017-2018.
+No retrospection can apply 10 Further details on Academic Regulations for Postgraduate Degrees by Research and Thesis are available at www4.dcu.ie/registry/regulations/postgraduate_regulations.shtml

-8.5.2 Table 7: Level 9 Certificate and Diploma Classification
+8.5.2 Table 7: Level 9 Certificate and Diploma Classification11